Bladderwrack Extract

 Bladderwrack (Fucus vesiculosus) is a brown seaweed native to the North Atlantic that has been used traditionally as a source of dietary iodine and as a tonic for thyroid and metabolic support.
 Its main bioactives are fucoidan—a sulfated polysaccharide with documented antioxidant, immunomodulatory, and anti-adhesion activity in laboratory models—plus alginates, polyphenols (phlorotannins), and naturally occurring iodine.
 Most modern clinical research focuses on fucoidan preparations rather than whole bladderwrack, and human evidence remains limited.
 Because bladderwrack supplies meaningful iodine, dose, source consistency, and thyroid status must be considered carefully when using it.

-Active Compound Fucoidan (sulfated polysaccharide), alginic acid, laminarin, phlorotannins, and naturally occurring iodine; commercial extracts are often standardized to fucoidan or iodine content.
+Active Compound Fucoidan (sulfated polysaccharide), alginic acid, laminarin, phlorotannins, naturally occurring iodine; often standardized to fucoidan or iodine content.

 Benefits